nazish33/ifml-editor/KNOWN_ISSUES.md

 - UML elements were not implemented.
 - Context elements were not implemented.
 - Deleting the flow, which connects the ParameterBindingGroup with the DataFlow or the NavigationFlow, does not delete the ParameterBindingGroup element.
+- Events are not allowed on view container, menu and window.